davey108/SWE-437-Quotes-Server/README.md

 # Changelog:

   # 2.18.18
-  1. created a QuoteTest.java file for testing the Search() method located in the QuoteList.java testing many different test cases in regards to searching with a valid/invalid author, as well as a valid/invalid quote.
+  1. Created a <code>QuoteTest.java</code> file for testing the <code>Search()</code> method located in the <code>QuoteList.java</code> testing many different test cases in regards to searching with a valid/invalid author, as well as a valid/invalid quote.

   # 2.9.18
   1. Added <code>checkQuoteInDatabase()</code> in the <code>QuoteChecker.java</code>.
 This class allows verification of quotes inputted by the users against quotes that were already in the database.